Updated: Mar 15

 If you list everything you already know about in all eight categories, you’ll likely end up with a list of 50-100 ready-made markets for your words.
 That’s not a bad lead list for someone new to any game.

 But Aren’t You Selling Out?

 When I talk about this at conferences, I hear a few people every time talk about how writing commercially is somehow “selling out.”
-They seem to consider it a pedestrian sullying of their talent, something to which they could never condescend to stoop.
+They consider it a pedestrian sullying of their talent, something to which they could never condescend to stoop.

 If that’s how you want to live your writing life, go right ahead.
 It’s a free country.
 But consider these two scenarios:

 Scenario One: Spend two or three hours a day writing commercial copy, business documents and nonfiction articles.
-Spend another three hours working on your novels, poetry and short stories.
+Spend another three hours working on your novels, poetry, and short stories.
 Finish work two hours earlier than at a regular job, without a commute.
 Recharge with your friends and family, and then do it again tomorrow.

 Scenario Two: Burn eight hours of every day working at Starbucks or Home Depot, then commute home and give your family the attention they need.
 Then find the time and energy to produce your writing in the corners of time left over.

 Which of these truly “sells out” your talent as a writer?
 Which is more likely to mean you never finish, let alone sell, the masterpiece that’s waiting inside you?
-It should be pretty obvious which of those two I think constitutes a crime against my writing talent.
+It should be obvious which of those two I think constitutes a crime against my writing talent.